 ‘Chekhov’s Gun’ is a concept that describes how every element of a story should contribute to the whole.
-It comes from Anton Chekhov’s famous book writing advice: ‘If in the first act you have hung a pistol on the wall, in the second or third chapter it absolutely must go off.
+It comes from Anton Chekhov’s famous book writing advice: ‘If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off.
 If it’s not going to be fired, it shouldn’t be hanging there.’

 Who was Anton Chekhov?
 The origin of the term ‘Chekhov’s Gun’

 Anton Pavlovich Chekhov was a Russian physician, author and playwright who lived from 1860 to 1904.
-Chekhov is widely regarded as one of the great masters of the short story (you can read several examples of Chekhov’s best stories here).
+Chekhov is widely regarded as a master storyteller, one of the great aficionados of the short story.
 Although Chekhov lived his life as a doctor, he managed to keep writing at the same time.
 He once said ‘Medicine is my lawful wife and literature is my mistress.’

 What is the lesson behind Chekhov’s Gun?

 The lesson behind Chekhov’s Gun is that your story should be cohesive.

 Each part should contribute to the whole in a way that makes sense.